What’s the best Samsung TV of 2021? It’s still early days. But we know the best TV of 2021 might just end up being a Samsung one.

 After the MU and the first two numbers come a second letter pair.
 This pairing helps indicate which year the TV comes from.
 An M- or an MU- means the TV is from 2017; if you see KS or KU in the title, the TV was made in 2016.
 JU and JS TVs were made in 2015, and so on.
 These letters are replaced by 'QN' for a Neo QLED TV, and a single 'Q' for a regular QLED TV.

 The last four numbers are the series.
 In 2017, Samsung produces TVs in five main series: the 5-Series, 6-Series, 7-Series, 8-Series, 9-Series, alongside QLED TVs and the more lifestyle-centric The Frame and Serif TVs.

 The higher up the series is, the more functionality it has.
 It’s pretty hard to break it down by series, as some larger screen sizes have different feature sets than smaller screen sizes, but the higher series TVs have features such as HDR, 4K, higher brightness settings, better motion handling and better operating systems.

 The typical rule of thumb is that higher is better, but also generally more expensive, too.

 Last but not least you have the FXZA – a letter combination that denotes region (the A stands for America) and, for some odd reason, inventory tracking.
 This last part largely can be ignored unless you’re entering the TVs into a database.

-- On the lookout for a secondary screen or bedroom TV?
+- Need a bedroom TV?
 See our guide to the best small TVs